Global Rare Disease Awarenes

 The main symptom of primary orthostatic tremor is the occurrence of a rapid tremor affecting both legs while standing.
 A tremor is involuntary, rhythmic contractions of various muscles.
 Orthostatic tremor causes feelings of “vibration”, unsteadiness, or imbalance in the legs.
 The tremor associated with a primary orthostatic tremor has such high frequency that it may not visible to the naked eye but can be palpated by touching the thighs or calves, by listening to these muscles with a stethoscope, or by electromyography.
 The tremor is position-specific (standing) and disappears partially or completely when an affected individual walks, sits, or lies down.
 In many cases, the tremor becomes progressively more severe and feelings of unsteadiness become more intense.
 Some affected individuals can stand for several minutes before the tremor begins; others can only stand momentarily.
 Eventually, affected individuals may experience stiffness, weakness, and, in rare cases, pain in the legs.
 Orthostatic tremor, despite usually becoming progressively more pronounced, does not develop into other conditions or affect other systems of the body.

-In short – we can’t stand or we are very limited in standing for any length of time.
+My words; In short – we can’t stand or we are very limited in standing for any length of time.
 It causes a very anxious feeling in public settings and we are at an absolute loss for a logical way to express for understanding.
-It affects elders as well as the young, but primarily elders (60s and over) This neurological disorder of Orthostatic Tremor is progressive as revealed in current research.
+It affects elders as well as the young, but primarily elders (60s and over).

-The difficult part of a disease or disorder that I call – “invisible”, is that no one knows how you feel, or the mental resistance it takes to fight the depression involved as a patient processing and thinking through it and on into knowing the fight that lies ahead.
+The difficult part of a rare disease or disorder, referred to as an invisible disability — no one knows how you feel, or the mental resistance it takes to fight the depression involved.
+A patient is processing and thinking through it all as they journey into knowing and understanding the fight that lies ahead.
 The first time you walk up to an electric mobile cart in a store you are pushing back tears and pride all at once.
 Not wanting to be seen by someone you know.
 Because hey…I can walk well, but I can not slow walk for long or stand for long when shopping.
-Pushing a shopping cart helps for a brief shopping trip.
+The limited support of pushing a shopping cart helps for a brief shopping trip.

 The rarity of OT is astonishing just through my observations.
 When I searched for a support group within the ranks of Orthostatic Tremor disorder.
 The only sufficiently active group is based out of Australia with global representation.
 Their numbers, which includes concerned loved ones and relatives of OT patients is just under 1000.